By Courtney Potter

 Throughout D23: The Ultimate Disney Fan Event, Disney Legend Richard M. Sherman—who passed away earlier this summer—was honored for his decades-long contribution to The Walt Disney Company.
 Listening to his friends and family speak of the iconic songwriter over the course of the weekend, one can only think to paraphrase a certain song from 1964’s Mary Poppins: “When the day is gray and ordinary, Richard makes the sun shine bright…”

-On Saturday, August 9, Disney historian Tim O’Day hosted “Magic Journeys: Memories of the Sherman Brothers,” featuring stories from Richard’s son Greg and Robert’s son Jeff—both of whom followed their fathers into show business, and who also co-directed the 2009 documentary The Boys: The Sherman Brothers’ Story.
+On Saturday, August 9, Disney historian Tim O’Day hosted “Magic Journeys: Memories of the Sherman Brothers,” featuring stories from Richard’s son Gregg and Robert’s son Jeff—both of whom followed their fathers into show business, and who also co-directed the 2009 documentary The Boys: The Sherman Brothers’ Story.

-In fact, many people might not realize that the Sherman brothers followed their own father into the business too: “Our grandfather Al Sherman was a Tin Pan Alley songwriter,” explained Greg.
+In fact, many people might not realize that the Sherman brothers followed their own father into the business too: “Our grandfather Al Sherman was a Tin Pan Alley songwriter,” explained Gregg.
 “He came over in 1909 [from what’s now Ukraine] and had an amazing life as a real musician… One of his first gigs as a pianist was playing in Herald Square [in New York City].
 They were raising war bonds—it was 1917, World War I. And this impresario handed him sheet music.
 Our grandfather wasn’t very conversant in English yet, but he played the song—‘Over There.’
 And George M. Cohan sang it right there in Herald Square for the very first time, with our grandpa behind the keys.”
 Al Sherman also helped discover Bing Crosby and Ella Fitzgerald, to name a few!

 Richard wanted to be a serious composer, and Robert a novelist—but at the suggestion of their father, they combined their talents… and the rest, as they say, is history.
 Their early successes, including the song “Tall Paul” (recorded by Disney Legend Annette Funicello) is what helped them attract the attention of Walt Disney, and they became the first staff songwriters hired by the company.